 Maybe he had claws like eagle talons, and teeth like a bear, and jaws like a python that unhinge to swallow prey.
 Maybe I narrowly escaped with my life and body parts intact.

 Who knows?
-Maybe killer squirrels are actually a thing but they hide it well and have been very, very patient, waiting for the right moment to unleash the mass coordinated attack.
+Maybe killer squirrels are actually a thing but they hide it well and are very, very patient, waiting for the right moment to unleash the mass coordinated attack.

 It’s also possible, I guess, that he froze like that because he was fearing for his life, seeing me as a predator looking for a tasty meal like him, frozen in hopes I wouldn’t see him.